-Fitting of GAMs combining an S-R effect and one or more environmental covariates demonstrated the continuing importance of the S-R effect in all models investigated (e.g. Figs 5, 6, 7).
-Based on AICc values, the best time series model, improving on its closest competitor by 5 points, incorporated the S-R effect, flathead sole TBM and the winter PDO (Table 2).
-Of the environmental covariates, flathead sole total biomass as both a single-yr estimate, and a rolling average, provided the most consistent improvement in model AICc values (Table 4).
-Inclusion of the winter PDO improved AICc values, both when considered as the only environmental covariate, and when considered in concert with flathead sole total biomass (Table 4).
-Model structure however affected the nature of the relationship: when modeled as the only environmental covariate a strong positive relationship may be observed between the PDO and juvenile crab recruitment; this changes to a curvilinear relationship, with an initial positive slope that plateaus with the addition of flathead sole TBM (Fig. 5).
-Sea surface temperature did not significantly improve model explanatory power over models without it (Table 4).
-Furthermore, inclusion of the SST MJ term lead to a curvilinear “S” relationship between flathead sole and juvenile crab recruitment, which is not considered plausible (Fig. 6).
-Although ovigerous female opilio improved model performance, an inverted curvilinear, or “dome”, relationship was observed with Tanner juvenile recruitment (Fig. 7).
+Fitting of GAMs combining an S-R effect and one or more environmental covariates demonstrated the continuing importance of the S-R effect in all models investigated (Figure 5, Tables 6, 7, 8).
+Based on AICc values, the best time series model, improving on its closest competitor by 5 points, incorporated the S-R effect, flathead sole TBM and the winter PDO (Table 6).
+This model successfully addresses the long-period non-independence seen in the S-R model residuals, although autocorrelation remains significant (Figure 6, Durbin-Watson test = 0.05).
+Of the environmental covariates, flathead sole total biomass as both a single-yr estimate, and a rolling average, provided the most consistent improvement in model AICc values (Table 6).
+Inclusion of the winter PDO improved AICc values, both when considered as the only environmental covariate, and when considered in concert with flathead sole total biomass (Table 6).
+Model structure however affected the nature of the relationship: when modeled as the only environmental covariate a strong positive relationship may be observed between the PDO and juvenile crab recruitment; this changes to a curvilinear relationship, with an initial positive slope that plateaus with the addition of flathead sole TBM (Figure 5).
+Sea surface temperature did not significantly improve model explanatory power over models without it (Table 6).
+Furthermore, inclusion of the SST MJ term lead to a curvilinear “S” relationship between flathead sole and juvenile crab recruitment, which is not considered plausible.Although ovigerous female opilio improved model performance, an inverted curvilinear, or “dome”, relationship was observed with Tanner juvenile recruitment.
 Given the ecology of these two species, and the proposed mechanism (competition), this relationship is not plausible, and likely to be spurious.
 Consequently, we did not further explore this variable.
-Finally, both wind vector components, with their associated Ekman advection, Pacific cod abundance, and 3-yr rolling averages of both NBT and the AO either failed to improve model performance, or offered minimal improvement (Table 4).
+Finally, both wind vector components, with their associated Ekman advection, Pacific cod abundance, and 3-yr rolling averages of both NBT and the AO either failed to improve model performance, or offered minimal improvement for the full time series (Table 6).

+Dividing the time series into 2 eras gave somewhat different results, although flathead sole TBM remained a component in the best performing models for both eras (Tables 7, 8).
+For era 2 however, inclusion of the AO significantly improved model explanatory power, and this factor was a component in the best performing model for this period (Table 8).
+Contrary to both the era 1 and time series models, Pacific cod were a component of most of the better performing models, albeit not the best two (Tables 6, 7, 8).
+Interestingly in all era 2 models featuring it, Pacific cod abundance showed a pronounced “dome” relationship with juvenile recruitment, with both low values for both coinciding, before both increase, then juvenile crab recruitment declining at higher cod population sizes.
+This finding led to a series of additional models being run for era 2 to further investigate this variable (Table 8).

 Discussion

-Our results suggest the presence of a density-dependent S-R relationship for the Tanner crab population in the EBS with cyclical variability around the long-term trend.
+Our results suggest the presence of a density-dependent S-R relationship for the Tanner crab population in the EBS with non-independent variability around the long-term trend.
 Furthermore, we found evidence of a predator-prey relationship with flathead sole biomass, and environmentally mediated survival driven by sea surface temperature during late spring and early summer, and winter values of the PDO.